CibyL1226/cse15l-lab-reports/Lab_report_2.md

 This is the after bug fix:
 ![image](fixed.png)

 Before fixing the bug, the method fitlered out all the lowest values when there is more than one duplicates of the lowest value in the input array.
-We fix the bug by summing up all the values from the array and only took out one of the lowest value.
+We fix the bug by summing up all the values from the array and only took out one of the lowest value using the `sum-=lowest` command.
 As you can see from the symptoms from the failure-induced input, the expected value is larger than the actual value.

 ## Part III